-The demand, pricing and terms for oilfield services, including drilling fluid systems and environmental waste management, largely depend upon the level of industry activity for oil and natural gas exploration and development in the markets in which CESTC operates, including the WCSB and the United States.
+The demand, pricing and terms for oilfield services, including drilling fluid systems, trucking and transportation services, production chemicals and environmental waste management, largely depend upon the level of industry activity for oil and natural gas exploration and development in the markets in which CESTC operates, including the WCSB and the United States.
 Oil and natural gas industry conditions are influenced by numerous factors over which the Corporation has no control, including: oil and natural gas prices; expectations about future oil and natural gas prices; levels of consumer demand; the cost of exploring for, producing and delivering oil and natural gas; the expected rates of declining current production; the discovery rates of new oil and natural gas reserves; available pipeline and other oil and natural gas transportation and processing capacity; worldwide weather conditions; global political, military, regulatory and economic conditions; availability of capital for oil and gas exploration and capital budgets; and the ability of oil and natural gas entities to raise equity capital or debt financing.

 The level of activity in the oil and natural gas exploration and production industry is volatile.
 No assurance can be given that expected trends in oil and natural gas production activities will continue or that demand for oilfield services will reflect the level of activity in the industry.
 Any prolonged substantial reduction in oil and natural gas prices would likely affect oil and natural gas production levels and therefore affect the demand for drilling and well services by oil and natural gas clients.
 A material decline in oil or natural gas prices or industry activity in any of the areas in which the Corporation operates could have a material adverse effect on the Corporation's business, financial condition, results of operations and cash flows and therefore on the dividends declared on the Common Shares.
-Any addition to, or elimination or curtailment of, government incentives could have a significant impact on the oilfield service industry in the WCSB.
-Lower oil and natural gas prices contracts; impair the fair market value of the Corporation's tangible assets, intangible assets and or goodwill which in turn would trigger a writedown for accounting purposes; affect the Corporation's ability to retain skilled oilfield services personnel; and affect the Corporation's ability to obtain access to capital to finance and grow the Corporation's business.
+Any addition to, or elimination or curtailment of, government incentives could have a significant impact on the oilfield service industry.
+Lower oil and natural gas prices could also: cause the Corporation's clients to seek to terminate, renegotiate or fail to honour the Corporation's services contracts; impair the fair market value of the Corporation's tangible assets, intangible assets and or goodwill which in turn would trigger a writedown for accounting purposes; affect the Corporation's ability to retain skilled oilfield services personnel; and affect the Corporation's ability to obtain access to capital to finance and grow the Corporation's business.